-Journey Through The Past (K & Grade 1 - Social Studies & Math)
+Journey Through The Past (Kindergarten & Grade 1: Social Studies & Math)

-While visiting Heritage Park find out how our little community differed from your neighbourhood.
+While visiting Heritage Park, find out how our little community differs from your neighbourhood.
 Discover how our village inhabitants, with diverse cultural and linguistic backgrounds, each contributed as individuals and cooperated together to build and develop a strong community.

-One-Room School House (Kindergarten - Grade 6 All Subjects)
+One-Room School House (Kindergarten to Grade 6: All Subjects)

 If you’ve ever wondered what it would be like to go to school in the olden days, here’s your chance.
-The “One Room School House” program allows you to soak up the atmosphere of a century old school while our staff delivers an historic lesson with chalk and slate.
+The “One Room School House” program allows you to soak up the atmosphere of a century-old school while our staff delivers an historic lesson with chalk and slate.
 (Bring a stick pony and ride to the pony barn, just like the farm kids did 100 years ago!)

 Explore the Gasoline Alley Museum using your senses!
 Try to identify different parts of our vehicles through touch alone.
 Create a grocery list using your nose.
 Listen and identify the sounds on a busy street.
 Join us for a whole series of activities designed to let you investigate our collection using your five senses.

-People in Your Neighbourhood (Grade 1 & 2 Social Studies )
+People in The Neighbourhood (Grade 1 & 2: Social Studies )

 Who are the people in your neighbourhood?
 What jobs do they do?
 What sorts of tools and vehicles do they need to do their jobs well?
 Are the jobs of the 21st century the same as those 75 or even 100 years ago?